jaalto/project--shell-script-performance-and-portability/README.md

-In practical terms, if you plan to aim for POSIX-compliant shell scripts, the best shells for testing your scripts would be [posh] and [dash].
-You can also extend testing with BSD Ksh shells and other shells.
+In practical terms, if you plan to aim for POSIX-compliant shell scripts, the best shells for testing your scripts would be [dash] and [posh].
+You can also extend testing with BSD Korn shells and other shells.
 See
 [FURTHER READING](#further-reading)
 for external utilities to check and improve shell scripts even more.

-    # Save in shell startup file
+    # Save in a shell startup file
     # like ~/.bashrc

     shelltest()